0

 Individuals who are unable to provide any of these documents to verify physical State of Colorado address may be eligible to provide alternative documents.
 If you are unhoused in Colorado and receiving services from a government agency or non-profit organization, a dated letter on the organization's letterhead stating your situation may be accepted in place of one of the above documents.

 To meet the income-qualifications for the low-income rebate, your household income needs to be below 80% of the area median income (AMI).
+For the moderate-income rebate, your household income needs to be between 80% - 100% of the area median income (AMI).
+For example:

-All proof of income documents must be dated within one year of application.
 Applicants must submit one of the following from the list of approved documents below:

-• First page of your 2022 Federal tax form 1040 (Line 11 – Adjusted Gross Income is used)
+• First page of your 2023 Federal tax form 1040 (Line 11 – Adjusted Gross Income is used)

 • Proof of enrollment in any one of the following programs: